Static or Dynamic QR-code?

 • When you want to send different people to different landing pages, for example when your company offers products/services that differ over time;

-• For when you want to know the amount of scans your QR code has.
+• For if you’d like to know the number of scans your QR-code has.

 Example